raspi/motion-tracking-video-crop/README.md

 This loads the `crop.csv` generated earlier and produces `crop.source_<frame>.png` images.

-Then we generate the video from the images:
+Then we generate the new cropped video from the images:

     ffmpeg -framerate 29.97 -i "crop.source_%05d.png" cropped.mp4